nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Prerequisite: Application is started
    2. Test case: `help`
       Expected: A pop-up window is shown summarizing the format of all commands for users, as well as a link to the web User Guide of Academy Directory
-   3. Test case: `help    `
-      Expected: A pop-up window is shown summarizing the format of all commands for users, as well as a link to the web User Guide of Academy Directory
+      Expected: All commands used in Academy Directory are shown, and the summary table does not lack any command.
+To assert this, compare the table to the actual User Guide web version and see the matched commands.
 2. Test specific help
    1. Prerequisite: Application is started
    2. Test case: `help edit`